 If not for the stigma that rats and other rodents bring destruction to lives and property as well as disease, we think that people from this side of the world would be fine with eating rats.
-Why not, when rats are abundant, easy to find and catch and are said to be quite tasty too?
-Not only that, rodents are also rich in protein and other amino acids that are helpful for the human diet.
+Why not, when rats are abundant, easy to find and catch, and are said to be quite tasty too?
+Not only that, but rodents are also rich in protein and other amino acids that are helpful for the human diet.

 Rats do not just help augment food on the table – they are also used for special ceremonies.
 In northeast India, the Adi tribe holds a festival featuring rats cooked in different ways as the center of the celebration.
 The Adi tribe also gives children two dead rats in the morning of the festival as a gift, similar to the gifts you used to receive on Christmas morning as a kid.
-The tribe also uses dead rats as a send-off gift for a woman getting married, signifying the blessing of the bride’s family.
+The tribe also uses dead rats as a send-off gift for a woman getting married, signifying the bride’s family’s blessing.
 Rats are used in religious ceremonies of other cultures, while some others hold rats to have medicinal purposes.
 They are even considered as a delicacy in some parts of the world.

 How long has man been eating rodents?

-Peruvians have been reported to be eating guinea pig since 2500 B.C., while people in Brazil have been said to be domesticating and eating capybaras since 1565 A.D.
+Peruvians have been reported to be eating guinea pigs since 2500 B.C., while people in Brazil have been said to be domesticating and eating capybaras since 1565 A.D.
 The Chinese have been eating the common rat and the bamboo rat during the reign of the Tang Dynasty, while early Romans made dormouse eating popular in the second century.
 Rat eating was introduced in Polynesia in the 16th century.